Ovarian Cancer Clinical Trial

 Selected Inclusion Criteria

-In dose-escalation (Phase 1a), patients must have selected tumor types and must have progressed after standard of care treatment, or be intolerant to treatment, or refused standard treatment
+Patients must have selected tumor types and must have progressed after standard of care treatment, or be intolerant to treatment, or refused standard treatment.

 Patients with central nervous system (CNS) metastases must have been treated and be asymptomatic.